abbbi/qmpbackup/README.md

 must match the devices "node" name (use the *info --show blockdev* option to get a list of attached block devices considered for backup)

+If only specific disks should be saved, use option *--include*.

 Filesystem Quisce
 -----------------